-So with September here, and October coming not too far behind, we are keeping it a goal to get outside and enjoy these days.
+It continues to amaze me how observant kids can be!
+From the migrating birds to the squirrels gathering food for winter, and the leaves changing and blowing, my daughter watches and notices it all while asking so many questions out of curiosity.
+What a great way to encourage her to learn!
+So with September here, and winter coming not too far behind, we are keeping it a goal to get outside and enjoy these days.
 They will go quickly and soon we will be wishing they lasted longer.

+If you are looking for a fun way to get your kids to engage in nature check out this scavenger hunt!
+On your phone or tablet you can tap on this image and hold, and then save it to your camera roll for easy access.
 Take the time to enjoy a few extra minutes outside as a family.
 Go for a walk.
 Go to the park.
 Enjoy one last bike ride.
-Or maybe make a drive to a new place and enjoy the colorful views.
-This area is full of amazing places to enjoy being outside, so you have plenty of choices!
+Or maybe take a drive to a new place and enjoy the colorful views.
+The Duluth area is full of amazing places to enjoy being outside, you have plenty of choices!

-If you are looking for a fun way to get your kids to engage in nature around them be sure to check out this scavenger hunt!
 It’s a simple, yet interactive way to enjoy being outside and challenge your kids to observe what they see.
-And if you find that your older kids find it too easy, try timing them and see how quickly they can complete the list.
-Or have them race each other, or you in checking off the list.
+If your older kids find this particular scavenger hunt too easy, try timing them and see how quickly they can complete the list.
+Have a race with each other!
 Sometimes a little competition can bring a new element of fun for older kids.